Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 Will we find solutions to the problems we face today, like poverty and homelessness?
 Will technology enrich our lives further or be the cause of new issues?

-Many young students often think about the future, and this topic allows them to let their imagination run loose.
+Many young students often think about the future, and this topic allows them to let their imaginations run loose.

 9. A Trip To The Museum